(click images to enlarge & READ)

 Too Fast For Love.
 I didn’t actually own this album ‘till about 1987-88.
 But I had an uncle who had the early Canadian release of the Leathur version which is a different mix than the one Elektra put out after Crue signed with them.
 After years of asking for it & waiting, he finally gave me the cassette.
 That Canadian version of Too Fast has the Elektra track list on the cover but the Leathur mix on the cassette with ‘Stick To Your Guns’ & etc. I can’t remember where that red Too Fast with the ‘pentagram’ inside photo (above) came from but I would have shat my pants when I saw it.
 Crue stuff was rare in my neck of the woods & anything from this era to 1984 was like the Holy Grail.

-was really butchered, art-wise, as a cassette.
+Shout At the Devil was really butchered, art-wise, as a cassette.
 The sleek black-on-black pentagram cover replaced with 4 tiny cropped portraits from the LP’s amazing gatefold.
 The lyrics & the big red pentagram didn’t make it either.
 The liner notes were kept & were a source of wonder as a kid.

 I found a serious Motley collector’s page that shows the different international versions of Crue cassettes & it looks like us Canadians fared well with our artwork extending across the full back of the panel.
 So our Shout has that extra photo on the back from the publicity shots for the album BUT the front photo was minimized by a stupid black border on the bottom with the title & the Elektra logo.